Narshe1412/Code-Institute-Django-Project/README.md

 ### Content

-- The Accounts and Post apps were created as part as the learning material from the [Full Stack Developer Diploma by Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/).
+- The Accounts and Post apps were adapted as part of the learning material from the [Full Stack Developer Diploma by Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/).
-- Logo and brand design colours provided by freelancer Tabish Ali
+- Logo, favicon and brand design colours provided by freelancer Tabish Ali

 ### Media

-- The pictures from the website have been taken from Cork Nature Network website: https://corknaturenetwork.ie/
+- The pictures from the website have been taken from Cork Nature Network website: [Cork Nature Network Website](https://corknaturenetwork.ie/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the chaos that humanity is causing to the planet.
+Remember, the planet will endure, as it has endured 5 previous mass extinctions.
+The ones that won't probably survive is the human race, so we're really not "saving the planet" but "saving ourselves".

+***End of transmission